 Summary of the Lawsuit

-The lawsuit asserted claims against the Feeder Funds; Beacon Associates Management Corp.; Joel Danziger, President and Director of Beacon Associates; Harris Markhoff, Vice President, Secretary, Treasurer, and Director of Beacon Associates; Ivy Asset Management LLC; twenty-four individuals who were officers and directors of Ivy; Jeanneret Associates, Inc., John Jeanneret and Paul Perry (collectively “Defendants”).
-In general, the lawsuit alleged that Defendants failed to conduct adequate due diligence which would have revealed the implausibility of the returns claimed by Madoff Securities and that if Defendants had taken steps to assure that each Feeder Fund assigned its assets to a manager that had been subjected to prudent due diligence, and had the Defendants made decisions based on diligent investigation, employee benefit plan assets held by the Feeder Funds would not have been subject to misappropriation by Madoff Securities, and the losses caused by Madoff Securities to each Feeder Fund would not have occurred.
+The lawsuit alleged that the defendants failed to conduct adequate due diligence which would have revealed the implausibility of the returns claimed by Madoff Securities and that if they had taken steps to assure that each Feeder Fund assigned its assets to a manager that had been subjected to prudent due diligence, and had the Defendants made decisions based on diligent investigation, employee benefit plan assets held by the Feeder Funds would not have been subject to misappropriation by Madoff Securities, and the losses caused by Madoff Securities to each Feeder Fund would not have occurred.

 The lawsuit further alleged that Defendants’ Offering Memoranda described their “Managing Member’s Large Cap Strategy” as involving “investments in a portfolio of ‘large cap’ stocks and the utilization of various hedging techniques involving options, with the primary objective being preservation of capital while achieving the maximum possible investment return.”
 Contrary to the language of the Offering Memoranda, the lawsuit alleged that each Feeder Fund employed no such strategy itself, but instead turned the portion of the Feeder Fund’s portfolio committed to the “Large Cap Strategy” over to the complete discretion and control of Madoff and Madoff Securities.
 From those accounts, the lawsuit alleged that Madoff misappropriated Feeder Fund assets as part of his Ponzi scheme.

-This lawsuit was brought by Cohen Milstein on behalf of the following persons: All fiduciaries, participants and beneficiaries of any employee benefit plan covered by ERISA who invested in Beacon I or Beacon II at any time through the present (the “ERISA Class”).
+The ERISA claims in this lawsuit were brought and settled on behalf of the following persons: All fiduciaries, participants and beneficiaries of any employee benefit plan covered by ERISA who invested in Beacon I or Beacon II at any time through the present (the “ERISA Class”).
 Excluded from the ERISA Class were defendants, their officers, employees, directors, partners, and members of the immediate families of any of the foregoing, or any of their heirs, successors or assigns.

 Whom to Contact for More Information

-If you are a Settlement Class Member and have questions about the case or its settlement, please contact one of the following persons:
+If you have questions about this case or have a circumstance similar to this case, please contact one of the following persons:

 Michelle Yau, Esq. firstname.lastname@example.org